-As part of the online entry process (and the World of WearableArt Awards Competition terms and conditions), you must upload a minimum of three photographs that clearly show your completed entry.
+As part of the online entry process (and the World of WearableArt Awards Competition terms and conditions), you must upload a minimum of four photographs that clearly show your completed entry.

 This is required at the following stages of the entry process:

 - Step 2: Preselection – for all international entrants and first-time New Zealand entrants

 - Step 3: Complete & Submit Entry – for all returning New Zealand entrants